 Applied mathematicians are employed in a wide variety of contexts.
 Their ability to model and analyze complex scenarios is especially valued in industry and in the commercial sectors, particularly financial/market analysis and computing.
 Many choose research careers at universities, colleges, and research institutes, where they pioneer new theory and methodology in applied mathematics.

-Degree options in Applied Mathematics are as follows:
+Degree options in Applied Mathematics

 Honors in Applied Mathematics (Calendar section 194.10.6)

 - This program allows students to focus their interests in applied mathematics together with pure math.
 This program will be of interest to students wishing to explore more practical applications for math with coursework in differential equations and more.